The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Introduction

-\noi \textbf{Background.} The Horton-Strahler number was introduced independently by the two hydrogeologists Horton \cite{horton45} and Strahler \cite{strahler52} to obtain quantitative empirical laws about river systems, that are represented by trees whose leaves are springs and whose root corresponds to the outlet of the basin.
-Many key physical characteristics of stream networks have been since modeled with the help of this number: see e.g. Peckham \cite{peckham}, Fac-Beneda \cite{facbeneda}, Chavan \& Srinivas \cite{chavan} and Bamufleh et al. \cite{bamufleh}.
-The Horton-Strahler number appears independently in other scientific fields (anatomy, botany, molecular biology, physics, social network analysis, etc).
+The Horton--Strahler number was introduced independently by the two hydrogeologists Horton~\cite{horton45} and Strahler~\cite{strahler52} to obtain quantitative empirical laws about river systems, that are represented by trees whose leaves are springs and whose root corresponds to the outlet of the basin.
+Many key physical characteristics of stream networks have been since modeled with the help of this number: see e.g. Peckham~\cite{peckham}, Fac-Beneda~\cite{facbeneda}, Chavan \& Srinivas~\cite{chavan} and Bamufleh et al.~\cite{bamufleh}.
+The Horton--Strahler number appears independently in other scientific fields (anatomy, botany, molecular biology, physics, social network analysis, etc).
 In computer science, it is used to optimize the amount of memory or time needed to manipulate data structures.
-It is sometimes called the \textit{register function} in this context because the minimum number of registers needed to evaluate an arithmetic expression $A$ is equal to the Horton-Strahler number of the syntax tree of $A$.
-We refer to Viennot \cite{Viennot} for a survey on those various applications.
+It is sometimes called the \emph{register function} in this context because the minimum number of registers needed to evaluate an arithmetic expression $A$ is equal to the Horton--Strahler number of the syntax tree of $A$.
+We refer to Viennot~\cite{Viennot} for a survey on those various applications.

-The Horton-Strahler number is encountered in many areas of mathematics: see for instance Esparza, Luttenberger \& Schlund \cite{esparza} for connections with mathematical logic, formal language theory, algebra, combinatorics, topology, approximation theory, and more.
-In the probability area, let us mention Kovchegov \& Zaliapin \cite{hortonlaws}, which considers the Horton-Strahler number through the prism of pruning operations on trees.
-Here, we rather focus on probabilistic works that discuss the Horton-Strahler number of uniform samples of standard families of combinatorial trees.
-Flajolet, Raoult \& Vuillemin \cite{flajolet} and Kemp \cite{kemp} consider the Horton-Strahler number of a uniform random ordered rooted binary tree $T_n$ with $n$ leaves (a uniform $n$-\textit{Catalan tree}) and they prove that
+The Horton--Strahler number is encountered in many areas of mathematics: see for instance Esparza, Luttenberger \& Schlund~\cite{esparza} for connections with mathematical logic, formal language theory, algebra, combinatorics, topology, approximation theory, and more.
+In the probability area, let us mention Kovchegov \& Zaliapin~\cite{hortonlaws}, which considers the Horton--Strahler number through the prism of pruning operations on trees.
+Here, we rather focus on probabilistic works that discuss the Horton--Strahler number of uniform samples of standard families of combinatorial trees.
+Flajolet, Raoult \& Vuillemin~\cite{flajolet} and Kemp~\cite{kemp} consider the Horton--Strahler number of a uniform random ordered rooted binary tree $T_n$ with $n$ leaves (a uniform $n$-\emph{Catalan tree}) and they prove that